-- Once you’ve cleaned and dried your accessory, get ready to paint them.
-Prepare your spray paint, materials and for safety precautions, wear a mask to minimize the smell of the paint fumes and safety glass to avoid the small particles of paint getting to your eyes.
-Place your accessory on a pedestal or even a rotating board so that you can easily spray paint every nooks and cranny of your project.
+- Once you have cleaned and dried your accessory, get ready to paint them.
+Prepare your spray paint and materials, and, for safety precautions, wear a mask to minimize the smell of the paint fumes and safety glass to avoid the small particles of paint getting to your eyes.
+Place your accessory on a pedestal or even a rotating board so that you can easily spray paint every nook and cranny of your project.
 Spray paint your project outdoors to fasten the drying process.

 - After spray painting, leave it to dry for a day just to be sure.
-Another thing you can do to prolong the paint on your project, seal it with a sealant.
+Another thing you can do to prolong the paint on your project is to seal it with a sealant.

 Stenciling Old Plates With Spray Paint

 If you’re planning on making a decor instead of something functional, you can also try stenciling old plates with spray paint.

 - Have some chipped plates or generally old and worn-out plates laying around your house?
 Stencil them with spray paint them!
 (Read more about stenciling in our post “How to Make a Stencil”)